HowestX/howestx-docs/final.md

 #### Less and Sass

 Less and Sass are CSS pre-processors.
-They extend CSS with variables and functions, leading to a more maintable frontend codebase.
+They extend CSS with variables and functions, leading to a more maintainable frontend codebase.
 Less and Sass files are compiled down to CSS files so a browser can read them.

 Less and Sass serve the same purpose, and have similar features, but are not compatible.
 Sass is mostly used in the Ruby world, Less is mostly used in the node.js world.